ankxsh/ankush-ai-report/readme.md

 2. **Open** `index.html` in any modern browser (Chrome, Edge, Firefox)
 3. **Navigate** using `← →` arrow keys or the dot navigation at the bottom

-> No installation, no npm, no build step required.
-Just open and present.

 ---